 Alpha-blockers for treating high blood pressure

-A group of medicines known as alpha-blockers may be prescribed for treating high blood pressure, but what are alpha-blockers and how do they work in lowering blood pressure?
+A group of drugs known as alpha-blockers may be prescribed for treating high blood pressure, but what are alpha-blockers and how do they work in lowering blood pressure?

 If you have high blood pressure (hypertension), blood can struggle to flow normally because the muscular walls of your arteries have become hardened and stiff, making these vessels narrow and restricting the flow of blood.
 The more the blood pushes against the walls of the narrowed vessels as it tries to flow through, the higher your blood pressure will rise.